JasonRodrigues15/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 Interactive Tic-Tac-Toe game with scoring system and iterative play allowing two users to play against each other.
-Utilizing strings and functions for efficient code.
+Utilizing strings, arrays and functions for optimal code.